Kyle Lohse: St. Louis Cardinals

 On March 14, 2008, Lohse signed a one-year deal with the St. Louis Cardinals worth $4.25 million.

 Lohse was one of the biggest surprises for the Cardinals in the first half of the 2008 season, going 11–2 with a 3.39 ERA.
 He was later suspended for five games for throwing at Reds' pitcher Edinson Vólquez.
 Lohse appealed the ruling and pitched as he awaited a decision on his appeal, but Lohse eventually dropped his appeal and served his suspension in full.

 Lohse and the Cardinals agreed to a four-year, $41-million contract extension on September 29, 2008.

 On April 17, 2010, in a 20-inning game against the New York Mets, Lohse entered the game playing left field in the 18th inning while shortstop Felipe López pitched.

 On August 28, 2011, Lohse won his 100th game as a pitcher when the Cardinals defeated the Pittsburgh Pirates 7–4.
 That year – during which the Cardinals won the World Series – he led the Cardinals with 14 wins and a 3.39 ERA.
+In the Cardinals’ come from behind win in Game Six of the 2011 World Series against the Texas Rangers, Lohse pinch hit in the 10th inning and delivered a key sacrifice bunt, moving the eventual tying run into scoring position.
+The Cardinals won the game in the 11th inning, forcing a Game Seven, on infielder David Freese’s lead-off home run.

 Lohse was named the Cardinals' Opening Day starting pitcher in 2012.
 In that game, Lohse did not give up a hit until the seventh inning, when José Reyes hit a single to right field.
 In total, Lohse threw 7 1/3 innings, giving up two hits while allowing one run and striking out three.
 Thus, Lohse became the first pitcher to earn a win at the new Marlins Park.

-His 16-3 won-lost record for 2012 led the National League in winning percentage, at .842, among eligible pitchers.
+His 16–3 won-lost record for 2012 led the National League in winning percentage, at .842, among eligible pitchers.
+He became a free agent following the 2012 season.

 Milwaukee Brewers

 On March 25, 2013, it was confirmed that Kyle Lohse signed a three-year, $33 million contract with the Milwaukee Brewers.

 Despite moving to one of the most hitter-friendly parks in Miller Park to pitch with Milwaukee, Lohse continued to pitch well.
 In his first season with the Brewers, Lohse went 11-10 with a 3.35 ERA over the course of 198 innings pitched.

 In 2014 Lohse pitched to a 3.54 ERA over the course of 31 starts and 198 and third innings pitched for the Milwaukee Brewers and struck out 141 batters, only two short of his career high.
+He became a free agent following the 2015 season.